2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Wibner S. (2023).
 PILOT PLANT FOR HYDROGEN AND CARBON PRODUCTION VIA METHANE PYROLYSIS.
 In F. Kongoli, S.M.
 Atnaw, H. Dodds, M. Mauntz, T. Turna, A. Faaij, J. Antrekowitsch, G. Hanke, H.W.
-Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Intl.
+Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Volume 12 Intl.
 Symp on Energy, Carbon, Biochar and Cement (pp. 105-114).
 Montreal, Canada: FLOGEN Star Outreach